Maths Mastery at Stenson Fields Primary Community School

 What will typically be seen in a maths lesson:

 - Children enjoying maths, eager to explain their learning and being engaged in what they are doing.

 - Children being taught within mixed ability classes by their class teacher

-- Mornings incorporate daily ‘Maths Blasts’ that encourage children to develop their mental strategies.
-They explore efficiency and discuss different ways of working things out.
+- Mornings incorporate daily ‘Flashback 4’ that encourage children to develop their mental strategies, recapping work from the previous day, week, topic and year.
+They help explore efficiency and discuss different ways of working things out.